subsetpark/pantagruel/priv/a_full_specification.md

 into the scope of the program as a whole.

 The body of the second section consists of a relatively long refinement of `is_bound? sect`.
-Because it extends onto more than one line, we continue the line with `...` until we're done with the expression.
 The refinement of `is_bound?` consists of evaluating both halves of a logical expression and testing whether both are true.
 The first half is a nested quantification, where the expression after the first `..` is a second quantification that makes use of the element introduced in the first.
 In other words, "for each `h` in `sect.head`, for each `sym` in `h`, `is_bound? sym` should be true".
 The second half is constructed similarly, but instead of `sect.head` the set we're drawing from is `(p ((p sect) - 1)).body`.
 Let's break that down.

 The first expression to be parsed is the innermost parenthetical, `(p sect)`.
 This is the application of `p` as a function to `sect`.
 Since `p` is a sequence and `sect` is an element of that sequence, we can understand `p sect` to refer to the index *i* of `sect` within the sequence `p`.
-That expression is inside a parenthetical `(p (i - 1))`, so we parsed that as applying `p` to `i - 1`. `p` is a list, and we can understand the application of a list to an integer to be indexing into that list.
+That expression is inside a parenthetical `(p (i - 1))`, so we parsed that as applying `p` to `i - 1`. `p` is a sequence, and we can understand the application of a sequence to an integer to be indexing into that sequence.
 Therefore `(p ((p sect) - 1))` means "the section in `p` one before `sect`" (we can call it `p'`).
 Having evaluated everything within parentheses, we end up with `p'.body`.
-Dots allow object-style suffix function application/attribute reference, so that is parsed as "the `body` of `p`".
+Dots allow object-style postfix function application/attribute reference, so that is parsed as "the `body` of `p`".

 Since `Section` was introduced with a type constructor `=>`, we can use